Overview of General Call for Presentations

 - Independent Living

-Please ensure that the information submitted is accurate and appropriately formatted according to these guidelines.
-This information is included in the Conference Program and on the website.
-Please review and proof your submission for formatting, spelling, and capitalization.
-Submissions with these errors and/or non-adherence to the procedures and guidelines will NOT be sent for review.
+Please ensure the information submitted is accurate and appropriately formatted according to these guidelines.
+Review and proof your submission for formatting, spelling, and proper capitalization, as this information is in the Conference Program and posted on the website.
+Submissions with these errors and/or non-adherence to the procedures and guidelines may NOT be considered for review.

 Accepted submissions will be listed one (1) time in the Conference Program and on the website and can only be presented one (1) time at the CSUN AT Conference.

 - All presenters who will be presenting at the conference must be listed in this section in the submission process.
 CSUN cannot "pull" presenters' names and information listed on uploaded files.
 Only those listed will receive Presenter Registration notices.
 Please do not include any suffixes or titles in the presenters' names and do not use all capitals.
 (Examples: John Smith – not JOHN SMITH, Mr. John Smith or John Smith, Ph.D., etc.)